-Your take-home pay will increase while you're receiving tax-free income in a combat zone, making it the perfect time to take advantage of special savings opportunities that are available only while you're deployed.
+Your take-home pay will increase while you're receiving tax-free income in a combat zone, making it the perfect time to take advantage of special savings opportunities that are only available while you're deployed.
 Here are three special breaks:

-HIGHER THRIFT SAVINGS PLAN LIMITS.
-Instead of the usual \$19,000 limit, you can contribute up to \$56,000 in 2019 when receiving tax-exempt pay while serving in a combat zone.
+of the usual \$18,000 limit, you can contribute up to \$53,000 when receiving tax-exempt pay while serving in a combat zone.
 It can be tough to reach those limits, but you may be able to boost your contributions at least a little when your take-home pay rises.
-Any tax-free pay that goes into the TSP can also be withdrawn tax-free.
+Any tax-free pay that goes into the TSP can also be withdrawn tax free.
 For more information, see tsp.gov.

 TOTALLY TAX-FREE INCOME IN A ROTH IRA.
-If you're receiving tax-free pay in a combat zone and contributing to a Roth IRA, both your contributions and your earnings come out tax-free.
-You can contribute up to \$6,000 to a Roth IRA in 2019 (\$7,000 if you're 50 or older).
+If you're receiving tax-free pay in a combat zone and contributing to a Roth IRA, both your contributions and your earnings come out tax free.
+You can contribute up to \$5,500 to a Roth IRA in 2016 (or \$6,500 if 50 or older).